 Operation qualification follows installation qualification to establish that the device’s operation meets the intended need.
 The process checks that critical operational requirements as stipulated in the lab guide have been adequately satisfied.

+A significant step, as ELPRO explains, is temperature mapping of the unequipped lab facility.
+The intention is not to look for system accuracy or precision but to confirm that it operates as desired.
 Another critical element of operation qualification is conducting alarm tests.
 That involves changing the parameters beyond acceptable limits to see if the system will detect the fluctuations and sound the alarm.
 One must check for the upper and lower limits alike.
 It is also mandatory to perform a power-fail test.
 It determines the machine’s response in the event of power loss.

 Cost Comparison Calculator